meta-llama/llama-stack/docs/source/building_applications/evals.md

-# Benchmark Evaluations
+# Evals

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/10CHyykee9j2OigaIcRv47BKG9mrNm0tJ?usp=sharing)

 Llama Stack provides the building blocks needed to run benchmark and application evaluations.
 This guide will walk you through how to use these components to run open benchmark evaluations.
 Visit our [Evaluation Concepts](../concepts/evaluation_concepts.md) guide for more details on how evaluations work in Llama Stack, and our [Evaluation Reference](../references/evals_reference/index.md) guide for a comprehensive reference on the APIs.
-Check out our [Colab notebook](https://colab.research.google.com/drive/10CHyykee9j2OigaIcRv47BKG9mrNm0tJ?usp=sharing) on working examples on how you can use Llama Stack for running benchmark evaluations.

 ### 1. Open Benchmark Model Evaluation